Heather McCoy EXECUTIVE DIRECTOR

 ELECTED, TERM THROUGH 2026 |

 Gary grew up a “city” boy in Wyoming.
 Cheyenne was just barely a city then and was surrounded by miles of open spaces: farms, forest and rangeland.
 Summers were spent camping and fishing while winters were spent shoveling snow, ice skating and tobogganing.
 An interest in forestry landed Gary at the University of Montana School of Forestry where he earned a degree in Resource Conservation with an emphasis in Watershed Management.
 An MS in Forest Hydrology, with a minor in soil science, followed at Oregon State University.
 Gary’s 32 year professional career spanned summer jobs with the Bureau of Land Management in Wyoming and Forest Service assignments in Arizona, Idaho and Washington State.
 All assignments involved the conservation of soil and water resources.
+Since retiring in 2009 and moving to Whidbey Island in 2011, Gary has joined the Master Gardeners and volunteered with the Organic Farm School, Meerkerk Gardens, Habitat for Humanity and the WICD.
+He looks forward to working with the talented and dedicated staff at WICD.
+Whidbey Island is a magical place.

 Jennifer Abermanis MEMBER

-ELECTED, TERM THROUGH 2024 |
+ELECTED, TERM THROUGH 2027 |

 Jennifer has been a landowner in Freeland since June 2003 and has been ordering native bare root plants from the district for many years.
 She is currently building a small organic pumpkin seed business with her husband and meets the public at their booth at the Bayview Farmers Market.
 Jennifer is originally from Lake Charles, a small town in Louisiana, where she was raised on a riverbank with a well and septic tank.
 In Louisiana, she saw the devastation weather can present.
 Her background is in healthcare, where she has served as an executive, a director, an external consultant, an internal consultant, a board member, and a clinical laboratory inspector.
 Her work was been focused on both business & science.
 She had a deep interest in environmental issues and is committed to learning from colleagues and neighbors, listen deeply, and partner with the community to assure continued service and improvement of our Conservation District.